md-zaman/jenkins-learning/Notes.md

     - gives you the same output

-    Takeaway is that you can execute a shell script from Jenkins
+    Takeaway is that you can execute a shell script from Jenkins Console also

 22. Add Parametres to your job in Jenkins